nikkieverett/recipe-app/recipes/jalapeno-poppers-armadillo-eggs.md

 ---
 id: 5e6ba52361dc890014f067d3
 servings:
-notes: jalapeno popper sauce - cowboy kent rollins
+notes: 'jalapeno popper sauce - cowboy kent rollins
 ½ cup honey
 1 packet ranch seasoning mix
 3 teaspoons worcestershire sauce
-3 teaspoons prepared horseradish instructions in a small bowl whisk together the ingredients until smooth. serve as a dipping sauce with the poppers.
+3 teaspoons prepared horseradish instructions in a small bowl whisk together the ingredients until smooth. serve as a dipping sauce with the poppers.'
-directions: with a knife
+directions: 'with a knife
  cut out a long and narrow slit from the top of each pepper to remove the seeds. keep the stems attached. roast the peppers over a burner until they just begin to blister and soften.